brookddd/cse15l-lab-reports/lab1.md

 * `ls -a` lists all files in a folder, even the hidden ones that begin with `.`
 ![commands](commands.png)

 Above, I ran various commands.
 Such as `pwd` which prints the working directory.
+And `ls lat` which gives the full list of hidden files.
+I also attempted to print the file names in my lab partners' file.
+But I was denied permission to view them.